aniruddha0pandey/Seekhe_PHP/Aniruddha/README.md

 - Desktop GUI (you probably won't use it)
     - Using [PHP-GTK](http://www.php-gtk.com.br/home), toolkit to GIMP-[GTK](https://www.gtk.org/).
 - Support wide range of Databases.
-    - [Oracle OCI8](www.oracle.com/technetwork/database/features/oci/index-090945.html) which allows PL/SQL queries (my fav 😍).
+    - [Oracle OCI8](www.oracle.com/technetwork/database/features/oci/index-090945.html) which allows [PL/SQL](https://docs.oracle.com/cd/B25329_01/doc/appdev.102/b25108/xedev_php.htm#BCEFGBCI) queries (my fav 😍).
     - Required suitable Abstraction Layers and extensions/APIs.
     - These are all based on *PDO* (PHP Data Object) extension defines a lightweight, consistent interface for accessing databases in PHP which provides a data-access abstraction layer, means, regardless of the database you're using, same functions to issue queries and fetch data will be executed.
-Where database-specific *PDO* drivers should be selected.
+Where database-specific *PDO* drivers should be selected, i.e for Oracle *PDO_OCI*.
 Some are:
         - [PEAR](http://pear.php.net/package/MDB2).
-        -
+        - Good Luck for those **LAMP**(Linux Apache MySQL PHP) people out there.

 ### Install Requirements
 - [VC CRT 11](https://www.microsoft.com/en-us/download/details.aspx?id=30679) (Visual Studio 2012) for PHP5.6 and below.